Farsley Celtic F.C.: History

 In 2005–06 Farsley finished fourth in the Premier Division, again qualifying for the play-offs.
 After beating Marine 1–0 in the semi-finals, they defeated North Ferriby United 2–1 in the final to earn promotion to the Conference North.
 A second successive promotion was achieved the following season when a fifth-place finish in the Conference North saw them again qualify for the playoffs.
 They went on to beat Kettering Town 4–2 on aggregate in the semi-finals, before beating Hinckley United 4–3 in the final at the Pirelli Stadium.
 They also reached the first round of the FA Cup again, eventually losing 2–0 in a replay to Milton Keynes Dons after the home match had ended 0–0.
 The club's first season in the Conference National ended in relegation back to the Conference North.
 Financial problems led to the club being expelled from the league prior to the 2009–10 season, although they were readmitted shortly afterwards.
 However, they subsequently went into administration and were expelled from the Conference in March 2010 after being unable to fulfil their fixtures, before being disbanded on 10 March.

 The club was reformed as Farsley A.F.C. and joined the Premier Division of the Northern Counties East League for the 2010–11 season.
 They went on to win the division, earning promotion to Division One North of the Northern Premier League.
 A fourth-place finish in 2011–12 saw them qualify for the play-offs, losing 3–0 to Witton Albion in the semi-finals.
 In 2015 the club returned to the name Farsley Celtic.
 They finished second in 2016–17, again qualifying for the play-offs.
 After beating Colne 4–0 in the semi-finals, the club defeated Ossett Town 4–2 in the final to earn promotion to the Premier Division.
 The following season saw the club finish fifth in the Premier Division, reaching the play-offs.
 However, they were beaten 2–1 in the semi-finals by Ashton United.
 In 2018–19 the club were Premier Division champions, earning promotion to the National League North.

-In 2019 the club changed their playing colours from blue to green and white, adopted a new badge and renamed their ground following a takeover by Paul Barthorpe.
+In 2019 the club changed their playing colours from blue to green and white, adopted a new badge and renamed their ground following a takeover.
+Following relegation at the end of the 2024–25 season the club were not granted a license to compete in steps 1–4 for the following season and were instead placed in the Premier Division of the Northern Counties East League.
+On 16 June 2025 the club confirmed it had been taken over by the family of manager David Stockdale, but later the same month announced its resignation from the Northern Counties East League.